Who to talk with about veterans education benefits

 The Wisconsin GI Bill is a state tuition remission program for eligible Wisconsin veterans, and certain children and spouses of eligible veterans, who are attending public institutions of higher education in Wisconsin.

-- Details and application materials are available in this brochure.
+- Details and application materials are available in this application guide.

 - General information and important links are available at: http://gibill.wisconsin.edu